 We claim that the set $\{v_{ij} \mid \{i,j\} \in D\}$ is a linearly independent family.
 In order to do so, we arrange these vectors as columns of a matrix.
 Consider the following total ordering on the set of all pairs of distinct elements of $[n]$:

-Under the bijection of unordered pairs with sides and diagonals of a regular $n$-gon, this corresponds to ordering these segments in increasing order of length and, for sides and diagonals of the same length $k$, in the cyclic order starting with the diagonal $\{1,k\}$.
+Identifying sides and diagonals of a regular $n$-gon by the associated (unordered) pairs of indices this corresponds to ordering these segments in increasing order of length and, for sides and diagonals of the same length $k$, in the cyclic order starting with the diagonal $\{1,k\}$.

 Let $A$ be the $\binom{n}{2} \times \vert D \vert$-matrix whose columns are the vectors $v_{ij}$ listed in increasing $\prec$-order of $\{i,j\}$, and where the $k$-th row corresponds to the coordinate $e_{\{i,j\}}$ with $\{i,j\}$ in $k$-th place with respect to the ordering $\prec$.
 Then $A$ has the following block-form: